gravitational/gravity/docs/5.x/overview.md

 # Introduction

-!!! tip "Information"
+!!! tip "Product Announcement"
     As of October 10, 2018, Telekube has been renamed to Gravity.

+Gravity is a downloadable open source toolkit which allows developers to package their [Kubernetes](http://k8s.io) applications as downloadable "appliances", also known as application bundles.

-Welcome to Gravity, by Gravitational.
-Gravity allows developers to package and deploy their complex multi-node, multi-tier application clusters into a variety of target infrastructure options, such as their own AWS accounts, 3rd party AWS accounts or even into air-gapped, bare metal server clusters.
+Each bundle is a single dependency free `.tar` file.
+It can be used to deploy an entire K8s cluster preloaded with applications into a variety of target infrastructure options, such as developers' own AWS accounts, 3rd party AWS accounts or even into air-gapped, bare metal infrastructure.

-Gravity uses Google's [Kubernetes](http://k8s.io) as a portable cluster runtime and allows ops teams to remotely manage many instances of a cluster either via SSH or via Kubernetes API, even if they are located behind a firewall.
+Each K8s cluster created from a Gravity bundle contains a K8s/SSH authentication gateway which allows ops teams to remotely troubleshoot and push updates to many instances of the same appliance either via SSH or via Kubernetes API, even if they are located behind a firewall.

 This overview will walk you through the basic concepts of Gravity and explain how it is used to solve the operational challenges that arise in the use cases below.

 If you already have a good understanding of Gravity you can choose to jump right in with our [Quick Start](/quickstart) guide or dive deeper into Gravity documentation through the table of contents.

 ## Use Cases

 There are two primary use cases for Gravity:

-1. **Private SaaS:** Software vendors (including SaaS applications) often need to deploy their complex software into private datacenters or 3rd party cloud accounts owned by their enterprise customers.
+1. **Private SaaS:** Software vendors (including SaaS applications) often need to deploy and remotely update their complex software into private datacenters or public cloud accounts like AWS, owned by their enterprise customers.
-   Gravity allows them to snapshot, publish and distribute updates to the enterprise customers.

-2. **Multi-Region Kubernetes:** Ops teams in large companies with many distributed product teams often need to provide Kubernetes-as-a-Service within their organization across multiple hosting regions and multiple hosting providers.
-Gravity allows them to pre-package supported Kubernetes configurations into "applications" and streamline their management and cross-organizational trust.
+2. **Reducing Operational Overhead:** Ops teams supporting many distributed product teams are often tasked with providing Kubernetes-as-a-Service within their organization across multiple hosting regions and multiple hosting providers.
+Gravity's image-based approach allows them to treat K8s clusters as cattle, not pets, dramatically reducing operational overhead.

 In both use cases, an application _usually_ includes the Kubernetes binaries, their dependencies, a private Docker registry for autonomous operation, a monitoring system and an SSH bastion for remotely managing the cluster either via simple SSH or via Kubernetes API.

-## Application Lifecycle
+## Cluster Lifecycle

-A Gravity application is a snapshot of a Kubernetes cluster, stored as a compressed `.tar` file ("Application Bundle" or "Application").
+An application bundle is a snapshot of a Kubernetes cluster, stored as a compressed `.tar` file ("Application Bundle" or "K8s appliance").
 Application Bundles may contain nothing but pre-packaged Kubernetes for centralized management of Kubernetes resources within an organization or may also contain other applications running on Kubernetes.
-This allows a user to replicate complex cloud native stacks in multiple environments.

-The typical application lifecycle using Gravity consists of the following:
+The typical cluster lifecycle using Gravity consists of the following:

-0. Prepare your application to run on [Kubernetes](https://k8s.io).
-If you do not have Kubernetes expertise, our Implementation Services team can help.
+0. Prepare your application(s) to run on [Kubernetes](https://k8s.io).
+If
+   you do not have Kubernetes expertise, our Implementation Services team can help.
-1. Package the application into a deployable `tar` tarball ("Application Bundle" or "Bundle").
+1. Package the application into a deployable `tar` tarball ("Application Bundle" or "Bundle") using Gravity's `tele` tool.
 2. Publish the Application Bundle for distribution.
+AWS S3 or any CDN can be used to publish downloadable images, but enterprise edition of Gravity comes with a web application called "ops center" which can be used to manage published bundles.
-3. Deploy and install the Application Bundle onto Linux based server cluster ("Gravity Cluster" or "Cluster").
+3. Deploy and install the Application Bundle onto any supported Linux-based infrastructure ("Gravity Cluster" or "Cluster").
 4. Securely connect to any Cluster to monitor health and roll out updates.